Foundations-of-HPC/Foundations_of_HPC_2021/SCO/README.md

 ##### Optimization / cache

 Basically all the materials presented in the slides should be mastered by the candidate.
-The “cache resonance” and the exact details of cache mapping are recquired only to get the maximum grade, a simpler general understanding of the concept is sufficient even for high marks.
+The “cache resonance” and the exact details of cache mapping are required only to get the maximum grade, a simpler general understanding of the concept is sufficient even for high marks.

 ##### Optimization / branches